-Wyoming Public Holidays 2017
+Wyoming State Holidays

 Wyoming celebrates nine holidays, all of which are recognized by the federal government.
 In addition, the governor or the President of the United States may declare additional holidays.
 If New Year’s Day, Independence Day, Christmas or Veteran’s Day falls on a Sunday, it is celebrated on Monday.
 If those holidays fall on a Saturday, they are celebrated on Friday.